Analysis | Threat to Kavanaugh Will Irrevocably Change Justices’ Lives

 This now inevitable development isn’t just bad for the justices.
 It’s bad for democracy.
 And it’s terrible for the rule of law, which benefits when the justices can do their jobs with a minimum of spillover into their personal lives.

 For more than 200 years, the justices have mostly lived charmed lives, at least from the standpoint of high government officials.
 From John Marshall through Thurgood Marshall and up to the present day, there has been only one recorded attempt to kill a justice, in 1889 (Justice Stephen Johnson Field’s bodyguard, a U.S. marshal, killed the assailant).
-Someone shot a bullet through a window into Justice Harry Blackmun’s chambers in 1985, presumably because he authored Roe v.
-Wade; no one was injured.
+Someone shot a bullet through Justice Harry Blackmun’s apartment window in 1985, but police determined that the incident was probably random.

 Except for some exceptionally tumultuous periods, the justices’ names were hardly known: As recently as 2018, more than half of Americans couldn’t name a single one of the nine members.
 Their faces were close to anonymous.
 In Washington DC in the late 1990s, I witnessed the greeter at the Capital Grille — a restaurant five minutes from the court — ask Justice David Souter if he was “with the Souter party” that had made a reservation (“I suppose I am,” he replied modestly and wryly).